 Step 2: Complete a Bachelor’s Degree Program (Four Years)

-Aspiring ophthalmologists must earn a bachelor’s degree as it is required in order to attend medical school.
+Aspiring ophthalmologists must earn a bachelor’s degree, as it is required to attend medical school.
 Typical majors for students aspiring to attend medical school include biology, pre-med, health sciences, biochemistry, nursing, and even public health.

 Step 3: Take the MCAT (Timeline Varies)

-In order to apply for admission at most medical schools, students will need to take the Medical College Admission Test.
-Students who intend to attend medical school immediately after graduating with their bachelor’s degrees will need to take the MCAT in the spring or early summer of their junior year.
+To apply for admission at most medical schools, students will need to take the Medical College Admission Test.
+Students who intend to attend medical school immediately after graduating with their bachelor’s degrees must take the MCAT in the spring or early summer of their junior year.

 Step 4: Apply for Medical School (Timeline Varies)